sid3xyz/slirc-client/README.md

     - Use `/quit [message]` to quit the server gracefully
 5. **Switch buffers**: Click buffer names in the left panel
 6. **Disconnect**: Click "Disconnect" button
+7. **Change Nick**: With a connected session, update the Nick input and click "Change Nick" to request a nick change on the server.

 ## Default Configuration